mysoultan/reference-architectures/aks/secure-baseline/08-secret-managment-and-ingress-controller.md

 # Traefik Ingress Controller with Azure KeyVault CSI integration

+Previously you have configured [all the Workload Prerequisites](./07-workload-prerequisites).
+Following this steps the AKS cluter can expose its backend services outside the cluster.

+---

 The application is designed to be exposed outside of their AKS cluster.
 Therefore, an Ingress Controller must be deployed, and Traefik is selected.
 Since the ingress controller will be exposing a TLS certificate, they use the Azure KeyVault CSI Provider to mount their TLS certificate managed and stored in Azure KeyVault so Traefik can use it.

 ```bash